Metabase logs quite a bit of information by default. It uses Log4j 2 under the hood, so you can configure how much information Metabase logs.

-Metabase’s default logging configuration can be found here.
+Here is Metabase’s default logging configuration.
 You can override this XML file and tell Metabase to use your own logging configuration file by passing a -Dlog4j.configurationFile argument when running Metabase.
 For example, if your custom XML file is found in /path/to/custom/log4j2.xml, you can use it like so:

 java -Dlog4j.configurationFile=file:/path/to/custom/log4j2.xml -jar metabase.jar

 Before running the Metabase Docker image, you’ll need to pass the custom log4j.configurationFile argument.
 Add a JAVA_OPTS=-Dlog4j.configurationFile=file:/path/to/custom/log4j2.xml to the environment variables of the container, like this:

-docker run -p 3000:3000 -v $PWD/logging_config:/metabase.db -e JAVA_OPTS=-Dlog4j.configurationFile=file:///metabase.db/log4j2.xml metabase/metabase`
+docker run -p 3000:3000 -v $PWD/my_log4j2.xml:/tmp/my_log4j2.xml -e JAVA_OPTS=-Dlog4j.configurationFile=file:///tmp/my_log4j2.xml metabase/metabase`

 java -jar metabase.jar